3ev/typo3-utils/README.md

 Just extend `EntityHook`, and specify the table you want to listen to in the parent constructor.
-You'll then be able to implement `creating`, `created`, `updating`, `updated`, `saving`, `saved` and `deleted` methods as you wish, which will be called when then relevant action happens from the TYPO3 backend.
+You'll then be able to implement `creating`, `created`, `updating`, `updated`, `saving`, `saved` and `deleted` methods as you wish, which will be called when the relevant action happens from the TYPO3 backend.

 You can register your hook class by simply adding: